Baiqi-Li/doc/quality_checking_internal_benchmark.md

 - Check for grammatical errors and awkward phrasing

 **b) Video-Caption Alignment**
-- Verify that captions accurately align the video content
+- Verify that captions accurately align with the video content
 - Ensure there are no mismatches between what's shown and what's described

-**c) Answer Accuracy**
+**c) Question/Option/Answer Accuracy**
-- Confirm that the answers of question are correct results across both videos in a pair.
+- Confirm that the answers to the question are correct for both videos in each pair.
-- Check for consistency in question logic and expected answers
+- Check for consistency between the question logic and the provided options or expected answers.

+  **Example of Logical Inconsistency:**

+  The option *"The launched object did not fall off the table"* is logically inconsistent with the following question scenario:

+  > **Question:** "What happened once the person removed an object from the tabletop?"
+  >
+  > **Options:** ['No object was removed from the tabletop.', 'The launched object did not fall off the table.']
+  >
+  > **Answer:** "The launched object did not fall off the table."

+  ❌ This option doesn't logically address the action described in the question (removing an object).

 **d) Question Difficulty**
 - Evaluate whether questions can be reasonably answered based on the video content